If you are reading this guide you are either:

 Make an app

-The Toni and Guy app is a great example of a cracking salon app.
+The Toni and Guy app is a great example of a cracking salon app:

-Check out our blog for the latest in-depth marketing guides and analysis; it’s an excellent resource for all those who want to get deep into the nitty-gritty and take their hair salon marketing to another level.
+Check out our blog for the latest in-depth marketing guides and analysis.
+It’s an excellent resource for all those who want to take their salon marketing to the next level.